yusnivtr/WarGameCard_Project/README.md

-This is a warm-up project in OOP lecture of my Python Bootcamp.
+This is a warm-up project in OOP lecture of my Python Udemy Course.
 Implement the card game war.
 Rules are:

 1. Deal out deck of 52 cards between two users.